kdbarajas/cosmology-thesis/markdowns/StandardModel.md

   ds^2 = -c^2dt^2 + a(t)^2 dl^2
   $$

-  - where $a(t)$ represents the scale factor and the line segment $l$ describes the comoving distance over any 3-dimensional coordinate space.
+  - where $a(t)$ represents the scale factor and the line segment $l$ describes the comoving distance independent of Hubble flow over any 3-dimensional coordinate space.

 - Written in spherical coordinates, the FLRW metric takes the form